biankatpas/my-event-sync/README.md

 - `Evento`: Name of the event.
 - `Local`: Location.
-- `Participantes`: List of participants.
+- `Envolvidos`: List of participants.
 - `Data`: Select the date (using the native date input).
 - `Horário`: Specify the time.